ragnarp12/Calcvisa/README.md

 I have commented out one method to test.

+## Install packages

+Run `npm install` to install all needed packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.